Simple Craigslist Job Posting Tips that Deliver Real Candidates

 It seems one of the unavoidable side effects of internet success is spam.

-As the most popular classifieds service in the world, Craigslist is often the target of many spammers, which makes people looking at jobs on the site wary of sending their information to just any company they come across.
+As the most popular classifieds service in the world, Craigslist is often the target of many spammers, which makes people looking at jobs on the site wary of sending their resume to just any company they come across.

 Another side effect is noise.
 There's so much activity on Craigslist that it's hard for many companies to cut through and get noticed.